 An SBA loan is backed by a federal agency, the Small Business Administration.
-This type of loan usually requires no collateral, and even new startups may get a loan with no need for collateral via the SBA.
-There are, however, some SBA loans that will require collateral, so it’s important to check before signing.
+This type of loan may or may not require collateral, and even new startups may get a loan with no need for collateral via an approved SBA lender (e.g., Some 7(a) loans for less than $25,000)).
+There are, however, other SBA loans that will require collateral, so it’s important to check before signing.

 Online long-term loans

 There are many online lenders that offer short-term and long-term loans to companies.
 While both are “term loans,” there are some key differences to keep in mind.

 For starters, a long-term loan is more traditional.
 The lender will advance a specific sum that will be repaid monthly over a set period of time.
 Though generally not as affordable as SBA loans, they are relatively affordable and applying is often faster and easier.

 A short-term loan, on the other hand, also involves advancing a lump sum to the borrower, but this is then repaid in weekly or daily payments for a short period of around three to 18 months.
 This type of loan is usually more expensive, although it has relaxed eligibility requirements.
 It is also very easy to apply for when compared with traditional bank loans.

 Although merchant cash advances appear to require collateral, they actually do not.
 In fact, the financing company will only be buying your future assets—nothing you own right now.

 When a business receives a merchant cash advance, the financing company is advancing a specified sum that is then paid back using a particular percentage of sales.
 In essence, it is purchasing a portion of the company’s future sales.

 The eligibility requirements for this type of lending are comparatively loose, but there could be a risk to cash flow.
 It is important to proceed with caution when choosing this option, since many MCAs involve complex contracts and a variety of fees.